konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 > `Subject` + `Descriptive が` + `Predicate`

 There are two main usages of this subject-marking particle が.
-The most common one is **descriptive が**, and it has its name because it's usually used to describe things or events.
+The most common one is **descriptive が**, and it has its name because it's usually used to describe things or events[^1].
 The other usage, exclusive が, will be introduced later in the chapter.

+[^1]: You may have also heard this form of が referred to before as neutral-description が.

 Think of descriptive が as the default form of が. **All it does is mark the subject, and it adds no further nuance to the sentence.**